Torenni/Wesseh-project/get started.md

 ## The easy way (recommended!)

-Getting started is *literally* as easy as 1-2-3 :smile:
+Getting started is *literally* as easy as 1-2-3 😄

 Scroll down to see the steps involved, but here is a 30-second video just as a reference as you work through the steps.
 If you don't already have a [GitHub account](https://github.com), you'll need to sign up.